amelia2802/buildher_projects/buildher_june_Greenpill/Readme.md

-# Create a builder's profile page on Gitcoin's Grant Stack.
+# Complete the contract and deploy it and share the details in a form

-This is a solution to the buildHer Greenpill workshop task.
+This is a solution to the buildHer aleo workshop task.

 ## Table of contents